Mixture of rocks particles, sand and humus is known as soil. Soil supports the growth of plants by holding their roots and supplying water to them.

 Roots of small plants are entirely embedded in topsoil.
 Topsoil also provides shelter to many living organism, such as worm, insect, moles, rats, snakes, etc.

-Bedrock: The layer below the C-horizon is known as bedrock.
-Bedrock is composed of rocks and is hard to dig with spades.
+The layer below the C-horizon is known as bedrock.
+Bedrock is composed of rocks and is too hard to be dug up with spades.

 Types of Soil

 Size of particles of soil is very important for the properties of soil.
 So, soils are categorized mainly in three types based on the proportion of size of particles.
 These are Sandy Soil, Clayey Soil and Loamy Soil.